o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 [**pqR**](http://www.pqr-project.org/) tries to create _"a pretty quick version of R"_ and fixing some perceived issues in the R language.
 While this is a one man project by [Radford Neal](http://www.cs.toronto.edu/~radford/), it's worth trying out such contributions to the open source community and to the discussion on how R should look like in the future (cf. [a recent presentation](http://www.cs.toronto.edu/~radford/RIOT2017-lang.pdf)), even if things might get [personal](https://github.com/radfordneal/pqR/issues/30#issuecomment-251188198).
 As you might have guess by now, Daniel created a Docker image for you to try out pqR: It is available [on Docker Hub](https://hub.docker.com/r/nuest/pqr/) as `nuest/pqr`, with [Dockerfile on GitHub](https://github.com/nuest/pqr-docker).

+### [WIP] FastR

+Also targeting performance, [**FastR**](https://github.com/graalvm/fastr) is _"is an implementation of the R Language in Java atop [Truffle](https://github.com/graalvm/graal/blob/master/truffle/README.md), a framework for building self-optimizing AST interpreters."_ FastR is planned as a drop-in replacement for R, but [relevant limitations](https://github.com/graalvm/fastr/blob/master/documentation/Limitations.md) apply.

+While GraalVM has a [Docker Hub user](https://hub.docker.com/u/graalvm/), no images are published probably because of licensing requirements, as can be seen in the GitHub repository [orcale/docker-images](https://github.com/oracle/docker-images/tree/master/GraalVM/graalvm-0.22), where users must manually download a GraalVM release, which requires an Oracle Account... so the current tests available in [this GitHub repository]() try to build FastR from source based on the newest OpenJDK Java 9.

 ## Dockerizing Research and Development Environments

 So why, apart from the incredibly easy usage, adoption and transfer of typical R environments, would you want to combine R with Docker?